BATTLE OF THE BULGE WAR SITES

 Ardennes forest trees to find the very fox holes from which E-Company

-faced the German advance from the tiny village of Foy.
-They remain much
+faced the German advance from the tiny village of Foy (see Bastogne

-as they were, only slowing filling in with dirt and debris over the years.
+as they were, slowing filling in with dirt and debris over the years.

 The trees destroyed by German armored shelling have been cut to stumps.